przemekbil/ML_and_stats/README.md

 The following is a brief overview of the contents of this repository:

 * **Assessments:** This folder contains materials related to the various assessments completed during the course.
-    - Topic 1 - Statistics
+    - *Topic 1 - Statistics* - statistical hypothesis testing
-    - Topic 2 - Models
+    - *Topic 2 - Models*
-    - Topic 3 - Parameters
+    - *Topic 3 - Parameters*
-    - Topic 4 - Machine Learning
+    - *Topic 4 - Machine Learning*
-    - Topic 5 - Time Series anomaly detection example
+    - *Topic 5 - Time Series anomaly detection example*

 * **Project:** This folder contains the final project for the course, which involved the application of machine learning and statistical techniques to a real-world problem.